Frequently Asked Questions

 5. How do you acquire your camp staff?

 One dad told us that our staff was our “secret sauce” of the whole camp experience and we couldn’t agree more.
-We are proud of our staff, most of which have attended camp themselves for many years and have done their own personal growth work so they can be there fully for the kids!
+We are proud of our staff, most of whom have attended camp themselves for many years and have done their own personal growth work so they can be there fully for the kids!

 Most of our staff has been with us for many years and we add new staff when we meet people that are outstanding with high leadership qualities.
-We have teachers, social workers, nurses, business leaders and college students that return year after year to give their time and talents to Camp Weloki.
+We have teachers, social workers, nurses, business leaders, and college students that return year after year to give their time and talents to Camp Weloki.
 They come from out of state as well as from Missouri and Illinois.
 We also watch for campers that we think would make good counselors as they grow older and invite them to be Counselors-in-Training (CIT’s) during their Junior and Senior years of high school.

 6. Can I call or visit my child during the week?